Substance Use

 • Otic: You may experience audible disturbances (tinnitus) or sensorineural hearing loss while using this medication.

-What Are the Risks of Mixing Alcohol and Hydrocodone?
+What Are the Symptoms From Drinking Alcohol with Hydrocodone?

 The warning signs of overdose include: